Issue 4.3: Games That Go "Bump" in the Night, Part 1

 And our media reflects this.
 For Halloween, and the weeks leading up to it, are the perfect time to immerse yourself in the horror genre.

 Horror is a genre (well, more like the genre) in fiction that aims1 to evoke fear in the audience.
-This is the through line that connects the seemingly disparate works in this unfathomably broad genre, from classics like Dracula and Frankenstein through the cheesiest 80s slasher flicks all the way to the comparatively more mundane (but no less frightening) psychological horror that’s currently in vogue.2 Every mass medium, from literature, film, and TV to music, comics, podcasts, and... yes, video games.
+This is the through line that connects the seemingly disparate works in this unfathomably broad genre, from classics like Dracula and Frankenstein through the cheesiest 80s slasher flicks all the way to the comparatively more mundane (but no less frightening) psychological horror that’s currently in vogue.2 And you can find horror works in every mass medium, from literature, film, and TV to music, comics, podcasts, and... yes, video games.

 As I’ve mentioned countless times by this point, video games hold a serious intrinsic advantage for eliciting emotion—interactivity—that other media don’t have.
-The interactive element immerses the player into the story and, thanks to the magic of mirror neurons, makes her feel everything on a deep and almost primal level, as if she were actually experiencing the story as the character she’s playing.
+The interactive element immerses the player into the story and, thanks to the magic of mirror neurons, makes her feel everything on a deep and almost primal level, as if she were actually experiencing the story as well as every emotion as the character she’s playing.

 Fear is no exception.